bhaecker/ZeroShotLearner-Colours/README.md

 # ZeroShotLearner-Colours
-A Zero Shot Learner to classify unseen colours
+A Zero Shot Learner to classify unseen colours: Details in the seminar paper (.pdf file)
-Details in Seminar_Paper_ZSL for Colour Recognition.pdf